 Content marketing in the Philippines has reached a tipping point.
 Companies and their digital marketing teams are setting the bar high, and everyone is beginning to see just how important content marketing is to reaching new markets online.

-Although the concept of content marketing first emerged as early as the 1900s in France, it wasn’t until the last five years or so that we started seeing drastic shifts in the Philippine landscape—
+Although the concept of content marketing first emerged as early as the 1900s in France, it wasn’t until the last decade or so that we started seeing drastic shifts in the Philippine landscape—

 - from traditional marketing to digital,